Financial Statement Announcement for 3rd Quarter ended 30 September 2017

 The overall retail market was relatively stable in 3Q2017.
 All of the four high quality prime retail projects being added to the market totaling 671,000 sqm are located in non‐core districts.
 With the relative scarcity of land in Chongqing's core districts, developers are looking to non‐core districts for new development.
 The location of all of the four new retail projects outside of core districts exemplifies the aforementioned trend.
 While market competition intensifies with the new entrants, repositioning and tenant mix adjustment for prime retail malls in core districts are taking hold.
 Net absorption for these malls was healthy at 8,300 sqm and vacancy rate dropped to 9.6% in 3Q2017.
 Apparel and F&B outlets remained as the key drivers of demand while several luxury brands debuted at both core and non‐core districts to capture the city's rising consumerism.

 (Sources: CBRE Q3 2017, Chongqing Property Market Overview)

 Chongqing Residential Market

-Given the present macro uncertainty and market volatility, the Group remains committed in enriching its presence in Chongqing and expanding to Tier 1 and fast‐growing Tier 2 cities while maintaining a watchful eye on market conditions and risks.
+Given the present macro uncertainty and market volatility and keeping sight of our strategic goal, the Group remains committed to enhancing its presence in Chongqing and expanding to Tier 1 and fast‐growing Tier 2 cities while maintaining a watchful eye on market conditions and risks.